 Boost Scholars

-The Boost Scholars Program offers financial assistance to graduating high school seniors and non-traditional students to help cover the cost of pursuing a degree.
+The Boost Scholars Program offers financial assistance to graduating high school seniors and non-traditional students to help cover the cost of pursuing a post-secondary education.
 For many students, this scholarship provides crucial support that makes a post-secondary education possible when they might not have otherwise been able to afford it.
 The program was established in 2017.

 To qualify, students must meet specific eligibility requirements and demonstrate financial need.
 Applications are available each January and will be posted to this site.
 The number of scholarships awarded, and the amount of each scholarship may vary annually, depending on the revenue generated by Boost KC.